dialectique/Mini-Reader-for-The-Hacker-News-website/README.md

   ## Installation
   - It is recommended to use a virtual environment to install this project.
+  - Fork this repository and install the required librairies from `requirements.txt`
-  - Just fork this repository and use the command lines below.
+  - Use the command lines below.

   ### Usage: